 Technical specifics: Map each critical service to infrastructure components (e.g., “ecommerce website -> web server cluster (2 nodes), DB (Postgres RDS Multi-AZ), payment gateway (third‑party), DNS”).
 Assign RTO and RPO — example: payment processing RTO = 1 hour, RPO = 15 minutes; accounting server RTO = 8 hours, RPO = 24 hours.

-Evidence for Compliance Framework: BIA spreadsheet with service owners, signed MTPD/RTO/RPO by management, asset inventory exported from CMDB or simple CSV for small businesses.
+Evidence for ECC-2:2024: BIA spreadsheet with service owners, signed MTPD/RTO/RPO by management, asset inventory exported from CMDB or simple CSV for small businesses.

 Step 2 — Define recovery strategy and technical controls